glegoux/jekyll-tech-blog/src/_posts/2020-03-04-development-environment.md

 description: "Why isolate its development environment?"
 authors: ["glegoux"]
 time_reading_minutes: 5
-category: "Working environment"
+category: "Development"
-tags: ["Computer development"]
+tags: [" Working environment"]
 ---

 It is a good practice to isolate the used technologies for your development environment, because: